Elizabeth J Garland, MD, MS

 About Me

-Elizabeth J. Garland, MD, MS, is Professor in the Department of Environmental Medicine and Public Health (EMPH) and the Department of Pediatrics at the Icahn School of Medicine at Mount Sinai.
+Elizabeth J. Garland, MD, MS, is Professor in the Department of Environmental Medicine and Climate Science and the Department of Pediatrics at the Icahn School of Medicine at Mount Sinai.
 She has served as Director of the EMPH Division of Preventive Medicine and Community Health since 2002 and as Director of the General Preventive Medicine (GPM) Residency Program from 1995 to 2022 (the program was renamed in 2023 as the Public Health and General Preventive Medicine Residency) Dr. Garland continues her clinical practice at Mount Sinai’s Student Health Center, where she served as Director from 1997 to 2010.

 Dr. Garland is a core faculty member in the Mount Sinai Graduate Program in Public Health (MPH), serving as the MD/MPH and DPM/MPH Academic Advisor, the Health Promotion Disease Prevention Track Leader, and Director of three MPH courses.
 She mentors many resident and student community-based projects in East Harlem.